M0000se/FreightFrenzy2021-2022-Auto/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

             These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide or tutorial.
             Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.
-These OpModes may not produce a drivable robot.
+These OpModes may not produce a drivable sampleMecanumDrive.

 Library:    This is a class, or set of classes used to implement some strategy.
             These will typically NOT implement a full OpMode.
 Instead they will be included